2024-09-11

 You can view your pages in the Google Chrome browser and select View >> Developer >> Inspect Elements.
 If there are browser error or warning icons, they will show up at the top: try to fix them.
 The inspector panel has a menu bar at the top; select >> Audits.
 This runs Chrome Lighthouse, which suggests performance, accessibility, and SEO fixes.
 Fix the ones that are important to you.
 The home page for multicians.org is fully up in 0.5 seconds for desktop mode.

 Consider how your site looks on smartphones and tablets.
 Fluid design that handles a small display is one part; also avoid features that these devices don't support, such as menus that depend on HOVER.
 When Google crawls a site, it decides whether the pages are "mobile friendly" and will demote non-friendly sites in mobile search results.
 Google webmaster tools will provide advice on how to make pages mobile friendly.
-(This has not been a big consideration for multicians.org since our web traffic is only about 10% from mobile users.)
+(This has not been a big consideration for multicians.org, since our web traffic is only about 10% from smartphone users.)

 Check that the HTML and CSS features you use for your implementation are correctly supported in all the browsers and operating systems that your visitors are likely to use.
 In practice, this means reasonably recent Edge, Firefox, and Chrome on Windows; Safari, Firefox, and Chrome on Mac; Firefox and Chrome on Linux; Chrome on Android; and Safari on iOS.
 (Adjust these targets depending on your visitors' statistics.)
 Check HTML features by using a site like caniuse.com if you are not certain.
 There are some HTML features that used to be very popular, but are now regarded as obsolete: features like frames and tables used for page layout have been replaced by CSS.

 Computer displays with more than 96 pixels per inch have become popular, and web browsers are able to use these high-ppi displays to display very sharp text.
 Some smartphones and laptops have pixel densities of over 200 PPI.
 Graphics stored at 96 PPI look fuzzy on such displays.
-HTML has new features that allow you to make your pictures look crisp on such "high DPI" devices.
+HTML has features that allow you to make your pictures look crisp on such "high DPI" devices.

 Design your site so that visitors with different abilities can make use of the content.
 Blind visitors using screen readers should not be hopelessly lost because your navigation is all in picture elements without ALT tags.
 Visitors on mobile devices shouldn't be forced to to scroll pages sideways because you put your content in a table wider than their display.
-Ensure that visitors can naivgate your site by keyboard as well as pointer devices.
+Ensure that visitors can navigate your site by keyboard as well as pointer devices.

 Use HTML standards checkers like the W3C compatibility checker and HTML Tidy on every one of your pages, and fix the issues they point out.

 Check that the major browsers can print your page successfully with their browsers; a page might look fine on screen, but get chopped off when printing.
 You may need to use fluid design and CSS @media tags.
+(Look them up.)

 You can present the list of recent changes to your site in an RSS feed that points to relevant articles.
 The downside of this is that some sites will read your feed every 5 minutes, even if you ask them not to.

 Should your site be available in multiple languages?
 HTML has features that support this.
-If your site content changes often, maintaining versions in several translations will take more work.
+If your site content changes often, maintaining versions in several translations will take much more work.

 Search Engines.
 There are some things you should do to make sure your site is easily found in search engines, and listed properly.
 Use descriptive META, TITLE, and DESCRIPTION tags, and ensure that your body text has valid format so that it is parseable by crawlers, and that the text contains the words and phrases you want visitors to use to find you.
-Avoid tricks like keyword stuffing and "search engine optimization" services... the search engines are wise to these and may penalize your page.
+Avoid tricks like "keyword stuffing" and "search engine optimization" services... the search engines are wise to these and may penalize your page.
 Create an XML site map to assist Google in finding your content.
 (There are other web indexers besides Google.)

 Performance.
 Visitors will abandon a page that takes too long to load.
 There are web sites that check the speed of your site and make suggestions, for instance, Google webmaster tools.
 The Chrome browser's web page inspector will also let you audit your page and suggest ways to make it load faster.

 The most significant factor in speed of loading a page is the number of requests made by the browser to the web server.
 For example, there is a tradeoff between lots of interesting graphics and time it takes a page to load fully.
 Reducing the number of separate items fetched to present a page will make it load faster.
 You can use a tool to generate "CSS Sprites" to speed up such page loading.
-There are ways to tell a visitor's browser to cache files that don't change often, so that repeated use won't cost as much.
+There are also ways to tell a visitor's browser to cache files that don't change often, so that repeated use won't cost as much.
 Compression of your HTML, JavaScript, and CSS files can make your site load much more quickly.
-(Search the web for "mod_deflate.")
+(Look up "mod_deflate.")

 Contact Address.
 Provide a means for visitors to contact the site's editor.
-To cut down on spam, you can obfuscate the address or provide a form that sends mail.
+To cut down on spam, you can obfuscate the mail address or provide a form that sends mail.

 Mail Addresses.
 People run crawler programs that search every web page they can find for mail addresses, and put these addresses in spam mailing lists.
 If your site has a guest book, member roster, or comment posting facility, implement some way to prevent your visitors' mail addresses from being scraped.